-Today, we continue our look into rare disease research.
-At Pharm-Olam, March is rare disease month.
-Last week, we began our examination of the subject (read the article here).
+In this article, we continue our look into rare disease research.
+Earlier, we began our examination of the subject (read the article here).
 In that article, we looked at rare disease in detail and explained how common rare diseases actually are with over 7,000 known diseases.
 We also explored some of the common origins for known rare diseases and explained how this knowledge helps researchers develop treatments for those conditions using small molecules (click here).
 We looked at the small molecule platform and its opportunities in the fight against rare disease.
-In this article, we will look at the use of antibody therapy in rare disease research.
+Here, we will look at the use of antibody therapy in rare disease research.

 What is Antibody Therapy?